SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 to indicate that the closure is allowed to escape.

-One way that a closure can escape is by being stored in a variable that is defined outside the function.
+One way that a closure can escape is by being stored in a variable that's defined outside the function.
 As an example,
 many functions that start an asynchronous operation take a closure argument as a completion handler.